Wubuntu88/CarND-Behavioral-Cloning-P3/writeup_submission.md

 This could be attributed to bad training data, but I did not have faith in a non-convolutional network, so I decided to quickly move on.
 Here is a gif of the car in action:

+https://github.com/Wubuntu88/CarND-Behavioral-Cloning-P3/blob/master/videos/regression_model_run.gif

 -- Note: I give links to gifs because embedded gifs are too distracting, and these gifs in particular make one motion sick --

-https://github.com/Wubuntu88/CarND-Behavioral-Cloning-P3/blob/master/videos/regression_model_run.gif

-###### LeNet Model Approach
+##### LeNet Model Approach

-My second approach was to use the LeNet architecture shown in the udacity tutorial.
+My second approach was to use the LeNet architecture shown in the Udacity tutorial.
 This is how the LeNet Model is in keras:

 ```python
 def train_lenet(x_train, y_train, nb_epoch=10):
     model = Sequential()